 REA 068 Techniques of Vocabulary /1 cr. hr./1 period (1 lec.)
-Prerequisite(s): None.

 Vocabulary improvement through a variety of methods such as structural analysis and context clues.
 Emphasis on understanding word roots and derivatives to enable students to expand their existing vocabularies and use words correctly.
 May be taken four times for a maximum of four credit hours.